Connecting to MariaDB

 Creating a Structure

 In order to be able to add and to manipulate data, you first have to create a database structure.
 Creating a database is simple.
-You would enter something like the following from within the mysql client:
+You would enter something like the following from within the mariadb client:

 CREATE DATABASE bookstore; USE bookstore;